MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 );
 ```

-For step-by-step instructions on creating AWS PrivateLink connections and configuring an AWS PrivateLink service to accept connections from Materialize, check out [this guide](/ops/network-security/privatelink/).
+For step-by-step instructions on creating AWS PrivateLink connections and configuring an AWS PrivateLink service to accept connections from Materialize, check [this guide](/ops/network-security/privatelink/).
 {{< /tab >}}
 {{< tab "SSH tunnel">}}